Ukraine vows defiance as Russia launches major invasion - Local News 8

 In recent weeks, Russia has amassed a significant number of troops, vehicles and tanks in Belarus near the border with Ukraine.
 The two countries have held joint military exercises across the countries, and near the Belarus-Ukrainian border.

+“Russia is attacking not just Ukraine, but all the rules of normal life in the modern world.
+What will be left of the security system on the continent?
+Zero,” he said.
+“From the north, east and south, Russian forces went on the offensive against Ukraine.
+Tanks, planes, diversion groups from Russia.”

+The Ukrainian Interior Ministry said Thursday that one Russian K-52 helicopter was shot down in the Kyiv region, as well as three other helicopters.
+It is unclear if the other three were Russian or Ukrainian.

-The General Staff of the Ukrainian Armed Forces said five Russian aircraft and a helicopter were shot down early Thursday, claims Russia denied via state news agency TASS.
+Earlier Thursday, the General Staff of the Ukrainian Armed Forces said six Russian planes had been shot down as forces attacked Ukraine.
+Russian military denied the claims, state news agency TASS reported.

+Biden is expected to spell out a raft of sanctions later Thursday in an address to the nation.
+The measures could cut off Russia from advanced technology, announce new restrictions on large financial institutions and slap sanctions on additional members of Putin’s inner circle.

-Hours before, Putin announced a military operation in the Donbas region of eastern Ukraine, which contains Donetsk and Luhansk, the separatist-held regions that Moscow recognized as independent on Monday — in violation of international law.
+Hours before the invasion began, Putin announced a military operation in the Donbas region of eastern Ukraine, which contains Donetsk and Luhansk, the separatist-held regions that Moscow recognized as independent on Monday — in violation of international law.

 In the address, broadcast live on Russian national television, Putin urged Ukrainian forces to lay down their arms and go home, saying all responsibility for possible bloodshed would be entirely on the conscience of the Ukrainian government.